 In 1951 the Vincent Rooms restaurant was extended and in 1953, the Escoffier Room opened; a fine dining room named after Auguste Escoffier.
 During this period further kitchens were added as well as a wine cellar.
 The number of courses for both chefs and front of house students also continued to grow.

-In 2010, the School of Hospitality celebrated its 100th anniversary.
-As part of the centenary celebrations, the College welcomed HRH The Prince of Wales on a visit to the Victoria Centre where he toured the teaching kitchens and met staff and students as well as a group from the Princes Trust that were being trained by the College.
+In 2010, the School of Hospitality and Culinary Arts celebrated its 100th anniversary.
+As part of the centenary celebrations, the college welcomed HRH The Prince of Wales on a visit to the Victoria Centre where he toured the teaching kitchens and met staff and students as well as a group from the Princes Trust that were being trained by the College.

 In 2012, Westminster Kingsway College launched its new innovative teaching kitchens at the Victoria Centre with a launch event for stakeholders, sponsors, college governors, staff and students.
 The new facilities include the Baroness Burdett-Coutts Kitchen for International Culinary students, a culinary science and kitchen innovation laboratory, and a chocolate laboratory.